-Integrity High Moderate Low element detracts from th e overall cultural significar nce of the place
+^{} element detracts from the overall cultural significance of the place

-Construction voors Construction years C. 1920
+Construction years c.1926

 The land which forms part of the modern suburb of Auburn was first developed the 1790s when a track from Sydney to Parramatta was first developed and early land grants were given to free settlers and ex-convicts in the area.
 Most early land grants were small, measuring between 30-100 acres and were awarded to people such as Edward Gould, Henry Marr, Thomas Bates and John O'Donnell.
 Larger grants were given to established merchants and officials, such as James Chisholm, a merchant, who received a 600-acre grant, and Joseph Hyde Potts, who was given 410 acres.